What is Linen?

-This change was not only due to greatly increased supplies of cotton, and an over-production of linen, but also the replacement of hand spinning by mechanical spinning.
-The development of spinning frames for flax lagged decades behind that of cotton.
+This change was not only due to greatly increased supplies of cotton, and an over-production of linen, but also when hand spinning got replaced by mechanical spinning.
+Flax spinning frame development lagged decades behind that of cotton.
 The linen industry suffered from the problem of a regular supply of yarn.
 James Hargreaves (also Hargraves) invented the spinning Jenny for cotton in 1767.
 The foundation of machine spinning of flax was laid by John Kendrew and Thomas Porthouse or Porteous, from Darlington.
-In 1787 they developed a flax spinning process after seeing the machine spinning of cotton in use in Lancashire, and patented it in 1788, with financial backing from James Backhouse.
+In 1787, they developed a flax spinning process after seeing the machine spinning of cotton in use in Lancashire, and patented it in 1788, with financial backing from James Backhouse.
 Much work by John Kendrew and his associates resulted in a machine capable of spinning the notoriously difficult fibre without having to process it in a way which deprived it of valuable properties.
 The first machine was set up in Low Mill (sometimes called Lead Yard or Bishop's Mill) on the River Skerne at Darlington.
 They then each set up a mill of their own, Kendrew at Haughton-le-Skerne and Porthouse near Coatham, both on the same river.
-They also ed permits, enabling others to build mills, including in northeast Scotland.
+They also issued permits, enabling others to build mills, including in northeast Scotland.

 John Marshall (1765-1845) of Leeds heard that two men from Darlington, John Kendrew, a glass-grinder, and Thomas Porthouse, a watchmaker, had registered a patent for a new flax-spinning machine.
 Marshall visited the men and purchased the right to make copies of their invention.